codetuner/Arebis.MvcDashboards/packaging/MvcDashboardLogging/docs/README.md

 This route registration must be added _before_ the default route registration.

+## First run

+You can navigate to the dashboard and apply database migrations from there, or you can apply apply database migrations from the Package Manager Console with:

+    Update-Database -context LoggingDbContext

-Finally, start your ASP.NET MVC application and navigate to **/MvcDashboardLogging**.
-Run the database migrations if requested.
+Finally, start your ASP.NET MVC application and navigate to **/MvcDashboardLogging** to access the dashboard.
+If you haven't run database migrations yet, the dasboard will offer you to do so now.

 On the **Logs** tab you can now find logs for all failed requests.

 When using the dashboard, it is adviced to have Output caching configured in your Program.cs.
 See: https://learn.microsoft.com/en-us/aspnet/core/performance/caching/output?view=aspnetcore-8.0